 Pollinator Conservation Resources – South Central Region

-The pollinator resources found on this page support habitat projects in Kansas, Missouri, Arkansas, Oklahoma, Texas, and southern Illinois.
+The pollinator resources found on this page support habitat restoration in Kansas, Missouri, Arkansas, Oklahoma, Texas, and southern Illinois.

-South Central Plants for Native Bees (Xerces Society: fact sheet)
+South Central Plants for Native Bees (The Xerces Society: fact sheet)

 A general information guide to selecting common native and ornamental garden plants that attract native bees.